Tableaux de bord des données

 Groups Highly Vulnerable to Exploitation (Source: UNHCR)

-Creating effective policy to prevent and protect individuals from forced labour, modern slavery, human trafficking and child labour means making sure that all parts of the population are covered, particularly the most vulnerable groups, including migrants.
+Creating effective policy to prevent and protect individuals from forced labour, modern slavery, human trafficking and child labour means making sure that all parts of the population are covered, particularly the most vulnerable groups.
+Migration can increase vulnerability to exploitation.

-The chart displays UNHCR’s estimates of persons of concern in Uzbekistan.
+The chart displays UNHCR’s estimates of persons of concern in Jordan.

 Achieving SDG Target 8.7 will require national governments to take direct action against the forms of exploitation through policy implementation.